 Table of Contents

-As far as the stock market is concerned, seasonality refers to the influence certain times of the year have on stocks/sectors/indices.
+Regarding the stock market, seasonality refers to the influence certain times of the year have on stocks/sectors/indices.
 Tendencies can range from:

 - weather events

 The key takeaway is that the tendency is recurring and impacts your trading instrument.
 Hence, your goal as a trader is to correctly identify the seasonality and base your buy and sell on that.

 - Seasonal investing is all about taking advantage of the seasonal tendencies of certain stocks and sectors.

 - One of the most well-known stock market adages is “Sell in May.”

 - Bullish Bears does NOT recommend using seasonality alone to make trading and investment decisions.

 Like our year is broken down into monthly segments, so are seasonality charts.
 When looking at a seasonality chart, you’ll see 12 different individual sections representing the total performance for that specific month.